top of page

 When used at a wedding, or renewal of vows, the taller candles are lit near the beginning of the ceremony.
 You may wish to light the candles yourself or perhaps ask a close member of your family to light a candle on behalf of you and your family.
 Usually, you would light the central candle together, after your vows, as this symbolises your unity.

-For example, at our wedding my mum (who was the oldest guest) lit a candle on behalf of me, and my family, and my husband’s grandson (who was the youngest guest) lit a candle on behalf of his granddad, and his family.
+For example, at our wedding my mum (who was the eldest guest) lit a candle on behalf of me, and my family, and my husband’s grandson (who was the youngest guest) lit a candle on behalf of his granddad, and his family.
 These candles represented us, as individuals, and also our separate families.
 Towards the end of the ceremony, we used the tall outer candles to light our central candle.
 The central candle represented the unity of our marriage and the uniting of the two families, into one.

 The celebration of old and young and two into one was important to us.
 It was a very special, and poignant, moment in the ceremony and I treasure the memories, and photos, of my beautiful, recently departed, mum.